 Initially a step into the unknown, group Lectio Divina over Zoom has proved to work extremely well; its very structured format holds open a space for deep encounters with both God and each other.

-My reflections during shared Lectio on the Gospel reading: John 21.20-23.
+My reflections during shared Lectio on three Bible readings during the period of Thy Kingdom Come.

 Thy Kingdom Come is a global wave of prayer uniting Christians around the world during the days from Ascension Day to Pentecost.
 From 30 May to 9 June 2019, Exeter Cathedral is hosting a special prayer room in the Grandisson Chapel tucked into the West Front.
 Based on the parable of the hidden treasure, I’ve set up a small installation with a small action to help people pray.